matomo-org/developer-documentation/docs/generated/master/Piwik/Plugin/Settings.md

 <a name="removeAllPluginSettings" id="removeAllPluginSettings"></a>
 ### `removeAllPluginSettings()`

-Removes all settings for this plugin.
+Removes all settings for this plugin from the database.

 #### Description

-Useful for instance while uninstalling the plugin.
+Useful when uninstalling
+a plugin.

 #### Signature